theeccentriccoder01/HyperMathix/README.md

 - Provide a comprehensive tool for various mathematical operations, from basic to advanced.
 - Offer full support for complex number arithmetic and functions, a key differentiator.
-- Visualize functions dynamically through an interactive graphing mode.
+- Visualise functions dynamically through an interactive graphing mode.
 - Solve equations, including linear and quadratic forms, with real and complex roots.
 - Deliver an immersive and unique user experience through its quantum-themed interface.